jadanaque/sql-consumos_credito/readme.md

 This dashboard was built for my **SQL** class.

-We were required to explore/analyze the database by "macrogiro" and give a Presentation/Excel, but I opted for a dashboard instead.
+We were required to explore/analyze the database by "macrogiro" and build a small Presentation/Excel, but I opted for a dashboard instead.

 It was built using [R](https://www.r-project.org/) and its options for building dashboards using Rmarkdown.